NREL/torc/docs/usage.rst

 Configuration
 =============
-The ``wms`` tool offers several ways to configure a workflow.
+The ``torc`` tool offers several ways to configure a workflow.
 In all cases there is one database per workflow on a single instance of ArangoDB.

 There methods to configure a workflow are the following: